United Textile Workers of America

 AFL-CIO Region 8 records, 1930-1974, include correspondence, minutes, reports, legal papers, conference materials, membership cards, and printed materials.
 The collection pertains to the career of long time labor organizer and Region 8 Director, Paul R. Christopher (1910-1974).

-D. Bruce Shine workded as an attorney in Kingsport, Tennessee.
+D. Bruce Shine worked as an attorney in Kingsport, Tennessee.
 He specialized in labor law and served as the General Council for the United Textile Workers of America.
 The D. Bruce Shine collection, 1928-1982, consists of legal case files and personal files.

 The collection contains materials related to attorney and union organizer Joseph Jacobs's work in the labor and civic community.
 Specifically, the papers cover his activities in the fields of labor, the Workmen's Circle (Arbeiter Ring), the Georgia Humanities Council and the Georgia Democratic Party.